 Consider a task whose completion requires the execution of a certain underlying process.
 What is the effect of restart -- i.e. resetting the underlying process while it is running -- on the task's completion time?
 The answer to this question depends on the completion-time statistics.
 For example, if the underlying process is deterministic then the completion time is fixed, and hence: restart will always prolong completion.
 However, if the underlying process is stochastic then the completion time is a random variable, and matters become intricate \cite{FPUR}-\cite{review}: statistically, while restart can impede completion, it can also expedite completion.

 The fact that restart can affect completion times -- and in some cases significantly so -- has a host of important practical applications.
 Examples include: randomized computer algorithms \cite{CS1}-\cite{CS3}, e.g. simulated annealing \cite{CS4}; first-passage times of random motions \cite{RM1}-\cite{RM10}, e.g. Brownian motion \cite{Diff1}-\cite{Diff9}; target-search by agents \cite{Search1}-\cite{Search8}, e.g. animals foraging for food \cite{Foraging1,Foraging2}; and chemical reactions at the molecular level \cite{CR1,CR2}, e.g. enzymatic catalysis \cite{MM1}-\cite{MM4}.
-The ``tasks" in the above examples, as well as restart in these examples, is diverse.
+The ``tasks" in the above examples, as well as restart in these examples, are diverse.
 Indeed, a simulated-annealing program is reset by adding a line of code, while the enzymatic conversion of molecule A to molecule B is inherently subject to resetting as enzymes continuously bind and unbind their substrates.
 In all of the above-mentioned examples, it is vitally important to determine when restart will impede or expedite completion times.

-To determine the effect of restart studies have by and large focused on average behavior: comparing mean completion time with restart vs. mean completion time without restart.
+To determine the effect of restart studies have, by and large, focused on average behavior: comparing the mean completion time with restart to the mean completion time without restart.
 In general, a given restart protocol uses a stochastic timer to schedule the durations between its consecutive resetting epochs.
-Restart protocols with deterministic (i.e. fixed) timers -- termed, in short, \emph{sharp restart} -- where found to be central due to the following key result \cite{FPUR,CheSok,Diff5,Search5}: if a given restart protocol impedes/expedites mean completion -- then there exists a sharp-restart protocol that impedes/expedites mean completion at least as much.
+Restart protocols with deterministic (i.e. fixed) timers -- termed, in short, \emph{sharp restart} -- where found to be central due to the following key result \cite{FPUR,CheSok,Diff5,Search5}: if a given restart protocol increases/decreases mean completion -- then there exists a sharp-restart protocol that increases/decreases mean completion at least as much.